Photo of Vice Provost and Dean of Graduate Education, Fox Graduate School Alumni Society President, and 2026 Lifetime Achievement Award Recipient

 Early Career Award

-Jennifer Hoewe, who received a doctoral degree in mass communications from Penn State in 2015, was honored with the Fox Graduate School Early Career Award.
+Ashley Kuzmik, who earned a doctoral degree in public health in 2021, was honored with the Fox Graduate School Early Career Award.
 This award recognizes alumni who have demonstrated exceptional success in their chosen field within 10 years of earning their graduate degree.

 Outstanding Service Award